WCCC welcomes valid complaints particularly if they are likely to result in improved services to our customers.

 Step 2.
 Investigation of your complaint.

-The Coordinator will acknowledge a receipt of your complaint no later than 3 working days after its receipt.
+The Manager will acknowledge a receipt of your complaint no later than 3 working days after its receipt.
 The complaint letter will be lodged into our Complaint Book and dealt with in order it came in.